 Go paddleboarding in Deep Cove

-The odd-looking but thoroughly delightful sport of Stand Up Paddleboarding (SUP) has enjoyed a boom across the globe in recent years.
-As Vancouver boasts an incredible coastline it should come as no surprise that it has become a popular pastime amongst Vancouverites.
+Stand Up Paddleboarding (SUP) has enjoyed a boom across the globe in recent years and with Vancouver boasting an incredible coastline it should come as no surprise that it has become a popular pastime amongst Vancouverites.

 Tourism Vancouver, adds, “Indian Arm, a 30-kilometre fjord that branches north from Burrard Inlet, is a paddle sports haven – easy enough for beginners, but spectacular enough to enthral experienced paddlers.